hbeybutyan/articles/model_deployment/model_deployment.md

   && pip3 install -r /tmp/requirements.txt

 COPY ./app /app

-#COPY entry.sh /entrypoint.sh
-#RUN chmod +x /entrypoint.sh
 ```
-As usual, requirements.txt will contain all the building boxex for our project (Tensorflow, Numpy, etc.).
+As usual, requirements.txt will contain all the building boxes for our project (Tensorflow, Numpy, etc.).
-The entrypoint.sh is used by parent image as an ENTRYPOINT (sounds too philosophyc), still if you want to understand what is entrypoint in dockerfil - google it, or read [this](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).
+The entrypoint.sh is used by parent image as an ENTRYPOINT (sounds too philosophyc), still if you want to understand what is entrypoint in dockerfile - google it, or read [this](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).
 Basicaly  this is what your container will do once started.
 So if you want to customize the behavior of container customize the file.
 Otherwise leave it as is.
 And the meat of the dockerfile - /app directory.
 This is there all the magic will happen.
 This is the app which will be run in wsgi to serve our model.
-To understand fancy things happening when deploying your flask app wioth nginx and wsgi look at [this](https://flask.palletsprojects.com/en/1.0.x/deploying/uwsgi/).
+To understand fancy things happening when deploying your flask app with nginx and wsgi look at [this](https://flask.palletsprojects.com/en/1.0.x/deploying/uwsgi/).

 Let's create a simple main.py with following content:

 ```
-import sys

 from flask import Flask

 app = Flask(__name__)

-@app.route("/")
+@app.route('/predict', methods=['POST'])
-def are_you_sure():
+def predict():
     return "Still want to continue?"

 if __name__ == "__main__":
-    app.run(host="0.0.0.0", debug=True, port=80)
+    app.run(host="127.0.0.1", debug=True, port=8080)
 ```

-This is toop simple to comment something.
+This is too simple to comment something.
 Now lets create a class which will represent our trained model.
 We'll load the model once an instace is created and make predictions per user request.
 If translated to Python:

 ```
 from time import sleep

 class FancyModel:
     def __init__(self):
         # Here we load pretrained model.
 It lasts some long period
         sleep(0.05)

     def predict(self, text):
         sleep(0.005)
         return "Can't tell anything smart about: {}".format(text)
 ```

 The article is not about any particular model or ML probem.
 That is why we modeled a result of long sleepless nights, of tremedous work you have done to obtain a model which at last behaves somewhat reasonable, with this simple class.